-"[In Python] modular programming refers to the process of breaking a large, unwieldy programming task into separate, smaller, more manageable subtasks or modules.
+"Modular programming refers to the process of breaking a large, unwieldy programming task into separate, smaller, more manageable subtasks or modules.
 Individual modules can then be cobbled together like building blocks to create a larger application.
 Packages allow for a hierarchical structuring of the module [...]."

-1Folders - also known as Directories
+Folders - also known as Directories